 How to Recover From a Flood

-If you are fortunate enough to dealing with minor flooding, then you probably don’t have to leave your home.
-However, if it was major flooding that you have evacuated from and you are shaken to discover the level of damage to your home, there are certain steps that can be taken.
+If you are fortunate enough to dealing with minor flooding, you probably don’t have to leave your home.
+However, if it was a major flood that you have evacuated from and you are shaken to discover the level of damage to your home, there are certain steps that can be taken.
 What is important is getting things back to normal as quickly as possible.

 Tip No. 1: Ensure Your Safety First